KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 ## Reuse - individual highlights

+### 41) Request multiple image URLs from the Wikimedia Commons query API for a specific highlight
-41) In [Part 3](Part%203%2C%20Overviews%20per%20highlight.html) we looked at individual pages (14), double page openings (15) and miniatures/page details (16) that are available for public domain highlights.
+In [Part 3](Part%203%2C%20Overviews%20per%20highlight.html) we looked at individual pages (14), double page openings (15) and miniatures/page details (16) that are available for public domain highlights.
 Let's see how we can **request image URLs from the [Wikimedia Commons query API](https://commons.wikimedia.org/w/api.php?action=help&modules=query)** using [this documentation](https://www.mediawiki.org/wiki/API:Categorymembers).

 - **Individual pages**<br/>
   For [Armorial de Beyeren](https://commons.wikimedia.org/wiki/Category:Armorial_de_Beyeren) we can request a simple list of images